 Golfing

-- La Marina Vallarta Golf Course-Have to have good accuracy for this one due to narrow fairways that are guarded by water
+[edit]- La Marina Vallarta Golf Course-Good accuracy is a must for this course due to narrow fairways that are guarded by water

 - Los Flamingos Golf Course-Known as one of the easiest to play